BEKLEMISHEV ANATOLIY BORISOVICH (he was born in 1946)

 Doctor of Biological Sciences, Professor

-Anatoly Borisovich Beklemishev, a graduate of the biological faculty of KazGU, began his scientific career in 1969 in the laboratory of protein and nucleic acids, Murat Abenovich Aitkhozhin, which was organized in the same year at the Institute of botany of Academy of Sciences Kazakh SSR.
-There he went from senior laboratory assistant to senior researcher and defended his thesis on the specialty “Biochemistry” under the leadership of M.A.
-Aitkhozhin in 1974.
+Anatoliy Borisovich Beklemishev graduated from the biological faculty of S.M.
+Kirov Kazakh State University.
+His scientific career began in 1969 in the laboratory of protein and nucleic acids which was headed by Murat Abenovich Aitkhozhin.
+He worked his way from senior laboratory assistant to senior researcher and defended his thesis on the specialty “Biochemistry” under the guidance of Murat Aitkhozhin in 1974.
 His research interests in this period of time were related to the study of the regulation of protein biosynthesis at the translation level.
-He was the first to demonstrate the possibility of forming functionally active hybrid ribosomes from ribosomal subparticles of higher plants and mammals.
+He was the first who demonstrated the possibility of forming functionally active hybrid ribosomes from ribosomal subparticles of higher plants and mammals.